 ZOOL 623 Quantitative Field Ecology (3) (1 Lec, 1 2-hr Lab, 1 Discussion) Formal quantitative approach in identifying, designing, performing, analyzing, and interpreting ecological field problems.
 Pre: 439, 439L, and 631; or consent.
 (Alt. years)

 ZOOL 631 Biometry (4) (3 Lec, 1 2-hr Discussion) Basic statistical methods: design of studies; data exploration; probability; distributions; parametric and nonparametric one-sample, two-sample, multi-sample, regression, and correlation analyses; frequency tables.
-Pre: MATH 215 or 216 or 241 or 251A (or equivalent), or consent.
+Pre: MATH 215 or 216 or 241 or 251A or NREM 203 (or equivalent), or consent.